 Currently almost all ammonia is “brown”, i.e.. it is made from synthesis gas, the manufacture of which generates large amounts of CO2.
 It is possible to make “green ammonia” based on the electrolysis of water.
 However, that technology has not been commercialized and the ammonia produced would be costly — once more eating into profit margins.
 Moreover, the development of a world-scale, green ammonia infrastructure inside just three decades would lead to a massive CO2 pulse.

 We don’t see much actual progress with respect to ammonia-fueled ships.
 The publicity to do with the recent grounding of the ship Ever Given showed large numbers of ships backed up waiting to enter the Suez Canal.
-Not one of these ships uses ammonia as a fuel, yet we have just 29 years to go before.
+Not one of these ships uses ammonia as a fuel, yet we have just 29 years to go if we are to achieve Net Zero by 2050.
 Time is pressing.

 To revert to the maritime example — there is an assumption that if we can convert even a small fraction of the ships to ammonia fuel by the year 2050 then we have at least made some progress.
-We can build on that progress to convert the entire fleet by the year < insert a number here >.
-But by then it may be too late — the consequences of the lack of action will be all too evident, which begs the question — if we fail to take urgent action by the year 2050, what will the world look like just three decades from now?
+We can build on that limited progress to convert the entire world shipping fleet by the year < insert a number here >.
+But by then it may be too late — the consequences of the lack of action will be all too evident.

 2° Beyond two degrees preventing mass starvation will be as easy as halting the cycles of the moon.
 First millions, then billions, of people will face an increasingly tough battle to survive.